You are standing at the end of a road before a small brick building.

 With these words, the first adventure began.

-Its name was "Colossal Cave Adventure" and it was designed and written by William Crowther in 1972 and later enhanced with Don Woods in 1976.
+Its name is "Colossal Cave Adventure" and it was thought and written by William Crowther in 1972 and later enhanced with Don Woods in 1976.

-An adventure game is usually defined as a game in which the player must use his wits and intelligence to overcome many obstacles and solve every puzzle in order to reach the final "prize".
-This simple concept is the basis of every adventure game ever made, even with the variety of “interactivity” approaches used and the advantages offered by evolving game technologies that has been advancing over the years.
+An adventure is usually defined as a game in which the player, with his wits and intelligence, must overcome many obstacle, solving all the puzzles to get to the final "prize".
+This simple concept is the base of every adventure ever made, even if the interaction methods have evolved and improved with the years.

-At the beginning, the interaction was text-based only: the player had to progress via typing two words or phrases, verb and noun.
-Naturally the parser, i.e. the part of the program which analyzed and interpreted this input, was very limited and the program usually responded with sentences like "You can't do that", or "I don't understand".
+In the beginning, interaction was text-based: the player had to input by keyboard two words, verb and noun, which were needed to tell the desired action to the program, which would have answered according to the situation described in that moment of the game.
+Naturally the parser, i.e. the part of the program which analyzed and interpreted the input, was very limited and the program usually responded with sentences like "You can't do that", or "I don't understand".

-Due to these limited processing capacities of the computers on which they were programmed, the first adventures were completely without graphics.
+Because of the limited capacities of the machines in which they were programmed, the first adventures were completely without graphics.

-If William Crowther had written The Terrific Menace of the Invaders from Audiogalaxy, it might have looked like this:
+If William Crowther had written The Terrific Menace of the Invaders from Audiogalaxy, it would have looked like this:

-With advances in computer technology (especially during the first half of the 80s), adventure games began to use colour!
+With the advancing of technology (especially in the first half of the 80s), adventure games started to get colour!

-Even if the interaction was still text-based, the locations were now fully illustrated, albeit with limited color palettes and big chunky pixels.
+Even if the interaction was still text-based, the locations were now illustrated by some more or less detailed graphical screens.

 Every adventurer of those times remembers the incredible backgrounds of Magnetic Scrolls' The Pawn.